lucaparisi91/spack-epcc-20241106/README.md

 ### Configuration of spack

-These repo contsin configurations for two installations of spack
+These repo contains configurations for two installations of Spack

 1. A centrally available installation.
 All packages installed trough spack with this config will be saved in a centralled saved directory on `y07` .
 This installation is meant to be used by cse only to provide centrally installed packages to other users.
 The installation can be loaded using `module load spack-epcc`.
 The configuration files are present in the `central_install` subdirectory.